Wordle Lab

 πŸ“š Word Lists for Wordle

-Here are three useful word lists for analyzing and playing Wordle: the 2,302 Answer List, the 3,200 Answer List, and the 14,855 Guessable List.
+Here are three useful word lists for analyzing and playing Wordle: the 2,302 Answer List, the 3,209 Answer List, and the 14,855 Guessable List.
 None of these lists have been officially confirmed by the creators of Wordle as the definitive answer set.
+The answer list appears to evolve over time, and these lists are updated accordingly based on extensive observations.

 • 2,302 Answer List: